Course - Sustainability Transitions - TPD4210

 Course content

 The course addresses the role of design and designing in transitions to just and sustainable futures.
-Transitioning to more sustainable societies requires changes in systems for food, mobility, energy, water, etc. The course aims to expand the candidates' knowledge and develop their ability to critically reflect on the role of design and designers in such transitions in a national and international context.
+Transitioning to more sustainable societies requires changes in systems for food, mobility, energy, water, etc. The course aims to expand the candidates' knowledge and develop their ability to critically reflect on the role of design and designers in such transitions.

-The course focuses on lifestyles and how they are connected to socio-technical and socio-ecological systems, and covers theories and methods for (design for) sustainability transitions.
+The course focuses on everyday life and how it is part of societal transformations, and introduces theories and methods for (design for) sustainability transitions.

 Learning outcome